Why Study Psychology?

 - ask and answer big questions about the nature of individual differences

-- explore what it means to flourish and live a good life using the canons and tools of science
+- understand what it means to flourish and live well the life that is good for one to live using the canons and tools of science

 - understand the mind-brain connection.